-CRAOL, also called the Community Radio Forum of Ireland, is the representative, coordinating, lobbying, training and support group for Irish Community Radio.
+CRAOL Community Radio Forum of Ireland Society Ltd., hereafter reffered to as CRAOL is the representative, coordinating, lobbying, training and support group for Irish Community Radio.
 Every week, across Ireland, 2000 Community radio volunteers broadcast to 170,000 people in 21 fully licensed stations and almost 30 aspirant stations.

 - To advance the community radio sector through: Good Governance, Training, Networking, Communication and Advocacy.